anchorblock/object_detection/TO_DO.md

 ### Debugging training scripts with GPU

-- [x] create all processed parquet data of imagenet and coco in zip format, upload in s3 and add download refernce in README.md
+- [x] create all processed parquet data of imagenet and coco in zip format, upload in s3
 - [ ] test imagenet training script with the presence of GPU, debug and fix error
 - [ ] test COCO panoptic training script with the presence of GPU, debug and fix error